ilholbea/cookingApp/README.md

 `application.properties` to connect to the database.

 In order to start the `FRONTEND` you have to import the `.mpk` in the Mendix Modeler and simply `Run Locally`.
-After the building is complete you can click the `View in browser` to open the `FRONTEND`.
+After the building is complete you can click the `View`(at the top of the application) to open the `FRONTEND`.

 ##How to Build